tanmoy-OG/synaptix-labs-iq01-purchase-order/README.md

-# Inforium
+# Synaptix-Labs

-Inforium is a platform that takes purchase order PDFs and extracts the header and item data using AI in the backend, outputting the data in tabular format as an XLS file.
+Synaptix-Labs is a platform that takes purchase order PDFs and extracts the header and item data using AI in the backend, outputting the data in tabular format as an XLS file.

-This repository contains the front-end of the Inforium platform, built with React and ShadCN UI components.
+This repository contains the front-end of the Synaptix-Labs platform, built with React and ShadCN UI components.

 ## Features